nicozanf/py4web-pyinstaller/README.md

 ## How to use them

 Just downoad the needed zip file from the 'last_binaries' folder and uncompress it on a local folder.
-Go to that folder and run 'py4web-start set-password' and then 'py4web-start run' from the Command Prompt / Terminal.
+Open the Command Prompt / Terminal, go to that folder and run:

+* for Windows: 'py4web set-password' and then 'py4web run'
+* for MacOs: './py4web set-password' and then './py4web run'

 If you prefer to build them by yourself, see the specific README [for Windows](https://github.com/nicozanf/py4web-pyinstaller/blob/master/README_win.md) and [for Mac](https://github.com/nicozanf/py4web-pyinstaller/blob/master/README_mac.md).